Season has started: You should absolutely avoid six mistakes with asparagus-breakinglatest.news-Breaking Latest News

 “The metallic note occurs when too much acid from the wine meets asparagine, the amino acid in asparagus,” explains Ernst Büscher from the German Wine Institute in Bodenheim.

 The Riesling, otherwise an all-rounder, is therefore out of the question for white asparagus.
-Better would be a nice Silvaner thanks to its mild fruit acidity and herbaceous note.
+Thanks to its mild fruit acidity and herbaceous note, a nice Silvaner would be better.

 According to Büscher, the sauce is also important: “Sometimes it can act as a buffer and soften the metallic note a bit.”

 Büscher’s insider tip for asparagus salad with strawberries is a non-alcoholic wine in addition to a slightly dry Müller-Thurgau: “The lack of alcohol is compensated with residual sweetness.
-That fits perfectly.”
+That fits wonderfully.”

 The fatter a sauce is, the richer the wine can be.
 A creamy Pinot Gris goes well with Hollandaise sauce.